budulinek/easy-loxone-influx/README.md

 ```
 * Use debug for testing.
 * If everything works as expected, create a systemd service  following this tutorial: https://github.com/torfsen/python-systemd-tutorial
 * Remember - the script is not failsafe.
 It will simply crash if it receives data in wrong format.
-So you need systemd service with both autostart and restart after failure.
+So you really need systemd service with both autostart and restart after failure.

 ### 4. Configure UDP Logger in Loxone
 Loxone Config > Miniserver > Messages > Create new Logger